romerixo/Project-Restaurant-Review/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 3

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+- The project is only tested on ***Google Chrome***.
+- The format used for the images is **WebP** which is unsupported by ***Mozilla Firefox*** and [others](https://caniuse.com/#feat=webp).
+- Offline capabilities are performed with IndexedDB API through [Jake Archibald's IndexedDB Promised library](https://github.com/jakearchibald/idb).
+This is done with the **Service Worker** in `sw.js`.

+## Set Up
+1. Clone or download from my repo [Project-Restaurant-Review](https://github.com/romerixo/Project-Restaurant-Review) with `git clone https://github.com/romerixo/Project-Restaurant-Review.git`.

+2. Clone or download from my repo [mws-restaurant-stage-3](https://github.com/romerixo/mws-restaurant-stage-3) with `git clone https://github.com/romerixo/mws-restaurant-stage-3.git`.

+3. Set up **backend Server**, go to `mws-restaurant-stage-3` folder and run `node server`.

-In a terminal, check the version of Python you have: `python -V`.
+4. In a terminal inside `Project-Restaurant-Review`, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 80` (or some other port, if port 80 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 80`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:80`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+5. With both servers running (_Project-Restayrabt-Review_ and _backend API server_), visit the site: `http://localhost:80`.

 ### Note Backend Server
-You will need to use from my repository <https://github.com/romerixo/mws-restaurant-stage-3> the backend server since I modified the file `localDiskDb.db` from `.tmp` folder, or simply replace the file in your backend server with mine (<https://github.com/romerixo/mws-restaurant-stage-3/blob/master/.tmp/localDiskDb.db>).
+You will need to use the backend server from my repository <https://github.com/romerixo/mws-restaurant-stage-3> since I modified the file `localDiskDb.db` from `.tmp` folder.
+You can simply replace the file in your backend server with mine (<https://github.com/romerixo/mws-restaurant-stage-3/blob/master/.tmp/localDiskDb.db>).

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.